Torkild Rieber: Early years

 Rieber was born in Voss, Norway, on March 13, 1882, son of the owner of a dye works in a small town about 60 mi from Bergen.

 His family was Lutheran, and he was brought up in an environment where alcohol, dancing and gambling were strictly forbidden.
 At the age of 15 Rieber left home and joined the full-rigged sailing ship Hiawatha on a six-month voyage around Cape Horn to San Francisco.
 On return to Norway he attended a school for sailors, and then found work for two years as quartermaster on a barkentine ferrying indentured Indian laborers from Calcutta to British sugar plantations in the West Indies.
 In 1901, aged 18, he was in command of a French sailing tanker when he was injured in a shipboard fight while docked in Delaware Bay.
 He was hospitalized and lost his command.

 After recovering, Rieber found a position as mate on a Texan oil tanker, the first to leave Texaco's Spindletop facility in Texas.
 In 1904 he became master of the vessel.
 Rieber's tanker was bought by the three-year-old Texaco in 1905.
 After three more years at sea, he was given the job of building a terminal for Texaco at Bayonne, New Jersey.
 The terminal came into operation before it was complete, and the wooden buildings twice burned down.
 Rieber arranged for them to be quickly rebuilt.
 Rieber was then assigned to the company's head office.

 Rieber married Miriam Marbe in 1909.
 They had two children, a girl and a boy.
 Miriam died in 1938.

 During World War I (1914–1918) he was superintendent of terminals and assistant superintendent of the oil refinery at Port Arthur, Texas.

-The first boss of Texaco, Joseph Stephen Cullinan, fell out with Texaco's directors in 1913 and left to form another oil company, American Republics Corporation.
+The first boss of Texaco, Joseph S. Cullinan, fell out with Texaco's directors in 1913 and left to form another oil company, American Republics Corporation.
 After World War I ended, Rieber left Texaco and became a vice-president at Cullinan's new company.
 The company struggled to get organized, and in 1927 Rieber accepted an offer to return to Texaco as vice president in charge of exports and marine transportation.
 He acquired a fleet of new tankers and opened up markets around the world for Texaco.
 In 1929 and 1930 he tried unsuccessfully to reach an agreement with Heath Eves of the Anglo-Persian Oil Company (later to become British Petroleum) for the two companies to cooperate in Europe or other markets where BP did not have a partner.
 In 1935 he was appointed chairman of Texaco, with William Starling Sullivant Rodgers as president.
 Rieber featured on the cover of Time magazine on 4 May 1936.